St3ffn/terraform-provider-aws-appstream/docs/index.md

 - `default_tags` (Attributes) Default tags to apply to all **taggable** resources managed by this provider.
 Tags defined on individual resources take precedence over these defaults when keys overlap. (see [below for nested schema](#nestedatt--default_tags))
 - `profile` (String) The name of the AWS CLI profile to use.
 If not set, the AWS SDK default credential resolution chain is used (environment variables, shared credentials file, EC2/ECS metadata, etc.).
 - `region` (String) The AWS region in which AppStream resources are managed.
 If not set, the AWS SDK default region resolution chain is used (environment variables such as `AWS_REGION` or `AWS_DEFAULT_REGION`, shared configuration files, or EC2/ECS metadata).
-- `retry_max_attempts` (Number) The maximum number of retry attempts for AWS AppStream API calls.
-This controls how many times a failed request is retried before returning an error.If not set, the AWS SDK default retry configuration is used (for example via environment variables such as `AWS_MAX_ATTEMPTS`). **SDK Default:** 3
+- `retry_max_attempts` (Number) The maximum number of retry attempts for retryable AWS AppStream API requests.
+Retries are only performed for retryable errors as determined by the AWS SDK (for example throttling errors, transient network failures, and 5xx service errors).
+Non-retryable errors such as validation or authorization failures are not retried.
+If not set, the AWS SDK default retry configuration is used (for example via environment variables such as `AWS_MAX_ATTEMPTS`). **SDK Default:** 3
-- `retry_max_backoff` (Number) The maximum backoff time, in seconds, between retry attempts for AWS AppStream API calls.
-This value limits the exponential backoff applied by the AWS SDK.If not set, the AWS SDK default retry configuration is used. **SDK Default:** 20 seconds
+- `retry_max_backoff` (Number) The maximum backoff time, in seconds, between retry attempts for retryable AWS AppStream API requests.
+This limits the exponential backoff applied by the AWS SDK for retryable errors only.
+If not set, the AWS SDK default retry configuration is used. **SDK Default:** 20 seconds
 - `retry_mode` (String) Controls the retry strategy used by the AWS SDK when calling AWS AppStream APIs.
 Supported values are:

 	- **`standard`** – Uses exponential backoff and retries failed requests *after* throttling or transient errors occur.